 We have 4 different posters below that you can download, type in the information about your Dig Pink event, and then print out so that you can start hanging them up where others will see them!

 Distributing a press release to your local newspaper, radio stations, school newspaper, magazines, and even local news stations, is a great way to get the word out to the masses about your event.

 Make sure to send this out with enough time so that if the newspaper or tv station wants to do a piece on your event, they have the opportunity to do so.
 Sending this out last minute is unlikely to gain any traction.

 Don’t forget to send it out to the outlets in the visiting team’s hometown or area as well, so that you can get the story in front of a different audience than yours!

 If you are not sure what should be in the press release, there is no need to worry!
 We have a template you can use.
 Simply make a copy, fill in the details related to your event, and start sending it out to news outlets in your area!

 5. Create Fun Marketing Opportunities

-Smaller activities, such as a car wash or flocking someone’s yard with pink flamingos is a fun way to start making the community aware of your upcoming event.
+Smaller activities, such as a car wash or flocking someone’s yard with pink flamingos are a fun way to start making the community aware of your upcoming event.

-As you see and talk to people, let them know about your upcoming event and ask them to come out to support.
+As you see and talk to people, let them know about your upcoming event and ask them to come out to support you.